S. Matthew Liao

 In addition to his many publications, Liao has written one book, The Right to Be Loved, and edited or co-edited four others.
 Their titles are: Philosophical Foundations of Human Rights (2015), Moral Brains: The Neuroscience of Morality (2016), Current Controversies in Bioethics (2017), and Ethics of Artificial Intelligence (2020).
 He is currently writing an upcoming popular press book that analyzes the ethical dilemmas posed by near-term neurotechnologies.

-Liao is the Editor-in-Chief of the Journal of Moral Philosophy and, in 2019, he was appointed as an Elected Fellow at The Hastings Center, a prestigious bioethics research institute.
-Liao's work has been discussed in, among other places, The Guardian, the BBC, The New York Times, The Atlantic, and Scientific American.
+Liao is the editor-in-chief of the Journal of Moral Philosophy and, in 2019, he was appointed as an Elected Fellow at The Hastings Center.

 Biography

 Liao received his undergraduate degree magna cum laude in politics from Princeton University in 1994 and then earned his D.Phil. in philosophy at Oxford University in 2001.
 His doctoral dissertation concerned whether children have a right to be loved and what it might consist of.
 He then held teaching positions at Oxford, including at its Uehiro Institute for Practical Ethics, until 2003.

 From 2003 to 2004, Liao was the Harold T. Shapiro Research Fellow in the University Center for Human Values at Princeton University.
 From 2004 to 2006, he served as the Greenwall Research Fellow at Johns Hopkins University and as a Visiting Researcher at the Kennedy Institute of Ethics at Georgetown University.

 From 2006 to 2009, he was the deputy director and James Martin Senior Research Fellow in the Program on the Ethics of the New Biosciences at Oxford University.
 While there, he founded Ethics Etc., a group blog for discussing contemporary philosophical issues in ethics and related areas, which has received over 10 million hits since 2007.
 Since 2009, he has held an appointment in the Bioethics Department at New York University.